adivea/MoundMerging2020/README.md

-## Merging Mound Monitoring Data from Yambol: 2009-2022
+## Merging Mound Monitoring Data from Yambol: 2009-2022 Streamlined

 This project aims to build a master dataset of verified burial mounds with coordinates, TRAP and TopoID, dimensions, landuse and conservation attributes.
 We have five datasets from the following campaigns of fieldwalking: